The Invincible (video game)

-The Invincible is an adventure video game developed by Starward Industries and published by 11 Bit Studios.
+The Invincible is a 2023 adventure video game developed by Starward Industries and published by 11 Bit Studios.
 It is an adaptation of Stanisław Lem's 1964 novel The Invincible.
 The game was released for PlayStation 5, Windows and Xbox Series X/S on November 6, 2023.

 Gameplay

-The game is an adventure video game played from a first-person perspective.
+The Invincible is an adventure game played from a first-person perspective.
 In the game, the player assumes control of astrobiologist Yasna (voiced by Daisy May), who must explore the planet Regis III for her missing crewmates while facing an unknown threat.
 Yasna has access to several tools, such as a scanner and a handheld telescope that can be used to identify objects and aid her survival in the alien landscape.
 The developer described the game as a "branching narrative with an emphasis on player choice".
 Other characters include astrogator Novik (voiced by Jason Baughan), who guides Yasna throughout her journey on Regis III.